kjiwa/p90x3/README.md

 This will place `index.html`, `p90x3.css`, and `p90x3.js` in the `out/` subdirectory.
 Just open `index.html` to start the application -- no web server is required.

-Please your videos (in MP4 or OGV format) in this subdirectory to enable video support.
+Place your videos (in MP4 or OGV format) in this subdirectory to enable video support.
 The videos should use names such as those listed below:

 * accelerator.mp4
 * agility-x.mp4